-A large number of Irish families settled in Guernsey following the potato famine in the mid-nineteenth century, attracted by the promise of work in the Island’s granite mines.
+A large number of Irish families settled in Guernsey following the Great Famine in the mid-nineteenth century, attracted by the promise of work in the island’s granite mines.
 The Irish community settled in the current parishes of St Sampson and St Michel du Valle, but with no church or school to cater for their needs, many walked the four miles to St Joseph’s church at St Peter Port to attend Mass.

 In 1935 a subscription was raised to enlarge the church and schools, which had become too small for the growing population.
 This appears to have been postponed until 1952, when the church was enlarged to twice its original size.
 The school was closed from 1940 until 1945, during the German occupation of the Island.
 In the 1960s the enlarged church was reordered to conform to the new liturgy.